All the Best Cowboys Have Chinese Eyes: Video release

-A companion video was also released, featuring concept videos set to the musical backings of "Prelude", "Face Dances, Pt.
-2", "Communication", "Uniforms", "Stardom in Acton", "Exquisitely Bored", and a re-recorded version of "Slit Skirts", with a harmonica performance on the last song, not used on the studio cut.
+A 30-minute companion video was also released, featuring concept videos set to the musical backings of "Prelude", "Face Dances, Pt.
+2", "Communication", "Uniforms (Corp d'Esprit)", "Stardom in Acton", "Exquisitely Bored", and a re-recorded version of "Slit Skirts", with a harmonica performance on the last song, not used on the studio cut.

 Chalkie Davis, the director (with Carol Starr) of the video, said:

 This has been out of print for years, though Pete Townshend put the videos up on his website in 2000, which were then subsequently uploaded to other sites on the Internet.

 Critical reception

 All the Best Cowboys Have Chinese Eyes was panned by most music critics upon its release.
 In a contemporary review for the Village Voice, Robert Christgau found it "pretentious at an unprecedented level of difficulty" and said that Townshend twisted "such long words into such unlikely rhymes and images and marshal arrangements of such intricate meaninglessness."
 Stereo Review called it an "ambitious failure" and felt that Townshend tends to indulge in his ideas on rock music and life on his songs.
 In a positive review for Rolling Stone, Jon Pareles called the album "a mess of contradictions", but an exceptional listen because of Townshend's arrangements, which "surge and subside as gracefully as anything in rock; they're neither static nor jolting."

 In a retrospective review for AllMusic, Stephen Thomas Erlewine called it the type of album that "taunts cynics and critics, being nearly impenetrable in its content even if the production and the music itself aren't all that inaccessible."
 Stylus Magazines Justin Cober-Lake said that the album "might at times be convoluted or over-thought," but "remains affecting and compelling" because of Townshend's sincere lyrics.

-Rob Hughes of Classic Rock included The Sea Refuses No River in a list of the top 10 most underrated Pete Townshend songs.
+Rob Hughes of Classic Rock included "The Sea Refuses No River" in a list of the top 10 most underrated Townshend songs.